turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 end
 ```

-Why the `.chomp`?
-It helps us ignore a bit of whitespace sensitivity between the rendered view template and the "heredoc" in the tests.
+The `.chomp` helps us ignore a bit of whitespace sensitivity between the rendered view template and the "heredoc" in the tests.

 ### Building the Template